Evidence Level

 What is the recommended dosage of Magnesium Carbonate?

-Does Magnesium Carbonate interact with medications?
+Does Magnesium Carbonate interact with any medications?

 References(2 citations)